sjfke/tomcat-containers/wharf/MAVEN.md

-# tomcat-containers
+# Eclipse and Maven for tomcat-containers

-Containerized Tomcat JSP Servlet JDBC C.R.U.D Example using MariaDB
+Using Eclipse and Maven for [Containerized Tomcat JSP Servlet JDBC C.R.U.D Example using MariaDB](https://www.codejava.net/coding/jsp-servlet-jdbc-mysql-create-read-update-delete-crud-example) development.

-# Deploying and Testing the Application
+## Deploying and Testing the Application

 ## Exposing MariaDB (MySQL) Database on localhost:3306